 Late-Victorian baroque is not limited to banks in big cities.
 Retail premises, office blocks, even the consulting rooms of a famous physician were candidates for an ornamental baroque style, sometime adorned with striking statuary.

-The variations that late-Victorian and Edwardian builders played on Arts and Crafts, Queen Anne, classical, and other revivalist styles (which included things like Jacobean revival along with the long-familiar classical and Gothic revivals) is manifold.
+The variations that late-Victorian and Edwardian builders played on Arts and Crafts, Queen Anne, classical, and other revivalist styles (which included things like a loose Tudor-Gothic revivalist style as well as Jacobean and Flemish Renaissance revivals along with the long-familiar classical and Gothic revivals) is manifold.
 This is seen at its best and most various in the work of Edwin Lutyens, whose country houses are among the most beautiful buildings of this or any time.

 By the turn of the century, some architects were looking for an approach that left behind the contemporary habit of drawing on or elaborating on past styles.
 They wanted a way of designing buildings that was more up-to-date and sophisticated, and they found what they wanted in Art Nouveau, the style of architecture and the decorative arts that originated in France and Belgium towards the end of the 19th century.